0xCaso/dex-listings-scanner-bot/README.md

 ```
 const bot = new Telegraf('YOUR API TOKEN GOES HERE');
 ```
-3. Run the script with
+3. Add a directory inside the project called "logs", then run the script with
 ```
 node app.js
 ```